m1dugh/native-sound-mixer/README.md

 # Windows Sound Mixer
 ## Introduction
 ### Native cross-platform sound mixer
-*NB: Note that native integration with linux is under development and macos integration is not yet under development*

 This `node.js` project is a sound mixer for node desktop apps providing control over volume for each render/capture device (I/O devices) and for each audio session in an audio device separately.